drocheam/optrace/docs/source/usage/convolve.rst

    psf, s_psf = ot.presets.psf.halo()

-When provided as numpy arrays,
-:python:`img` and :python:`psf` are interpreted as sRGB image data.
-They therefore must be three dimensional with three elements in the third dimension.
-Alternatively each can be path string to an image file that will be loaded inside :python:`convolve`.

 The call to :python:`convolve` looks like this:

 .. testcode::

-   img2, s2, dbg = ot.convolve(img, s_img, psf, s_psf)
+   img2, s2 = ot.convolve(img, s_img, psf, s_psf)

-The function returns the convolved image :python:`img2`, the new image side lengths :python:`s2` as well as a debugging information dictionary :python:`dbg`.
+The function returns the convolved image :python:`img2`, the new image side lengths :python:`s2`.

-Additional parameters for this function include :python:`silent`, which omits all text output like a progressbar and informational messages. :python:`threading=False` disables multithreading and :python:`k` defines an interpolation parameter for :obj:`scipy.interpolate.RectBivariateSpline` that is used inside the function.
+Additional parameters for this function include :python:`silent`, which omits all text output like a progressbar and informational messages. :python:`threading=False` disables multithreading and :python:`rendering_intent` defines the used intent for the sRGB conversion.

 .. testcode::

-   img2, s2, dbg = ot.convolve(img, s_img, psf, s_psf, silent=True, threading=False, k=5)
+   img2, s2 = ot.convolve(img, s_img, psf, s_psf, silent=True, threading=False, rendering_intent="Perceptual")

 **Restrictions**

-* PSF and image must be path strings or numpy arrays with shape (Ny, Nx, 3)
+* image is a (Ny, Nx, 3) sRGB array or filepath to a sRGB image
+* PSF is either an intensity array or an RImage object
 * the value range should be inside 0-1
-* array values are interpreted as sRGB values, not linear intensities
 * resolutions must be between 50x50 pixels and 4 megapixels
-* at most one image has color information
+* at most one image or PSF has color information
-* the size of the PSF must be smaller than that of the image
+* the size of the PSF can't be much larger than the image scaled by the magnification factor

 **Example for Intensity Images**